writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 ### IAM Role

 As mentioned in the background, I sought to issue a new identity and access management (IAM) user with the most restrictive access as possible.

-Recapping what's needed to manage my site via Github Actions, it needs to perform the following actions:
+Recapping what's needed to manage my site via GitHub Actions, it needs to perform the following actions:

 - Synchronise my static site files to my specific Amazon Simple Storage Service (S3) bucket
 - Invalidate the CloudFront cache after the new blog post is published for a specific distribution ID